 Restraint use is regulated by national and state agencies.
 If you want to find out more about restraints, contact The Joint Commission at www.jointcommission.org.
 This agency oversees how hospitals are run in the United States.

-Smith SF, Duell DJ, Martin BC.
-Safe client environment and restraints.
-In: Smith SF, Duell DJ, Martin BC, eds.
-Clinical Nursing Skills.
-8th ed.
-Philadelphia, PA: Prentice Hall; 2011:chap 7.
+Smith SF, Duell DJ, Martin BC, Gonzalez L, Aebersold M. Body Safe client environment and restraints.
+In: Smith SF, Duell DJ, Martin BC, Gonzalez L, Aebersold M, eds.
+Clinical Nursing Skills: Basic to Advanced Skills.
+9th ed.
+New York, NY: Pearson; 2017:chap 7.

-The Joint Commission.
-The Comprehensive Accreditation Manual for Hospitals: Human Resources.
+The Joint Commission website.
+The Comprehensive Accreditation Manual for Hospitals: Human Resources. www.jointcommission.org.
 Updated January 1, 2015.
-Available at: www.jointcommission.org.
-Accessed October 27, 2015.
+Accessed October 27, 2017.